patience4711/SOLAR-DIVERTER/README.md

 Check out the [wiki](https://github.com/patience4711/SOLAR-DIVERTER/wiki) for more info

 ## the system
 The software currently runs on a esp32c3 (optional with oled display).
-All settings can be done via the webui.
+All settings can be done via the webui.<br>
 ![settings_1](https://github.com/user-attachments/assets/042de2c8-96dc-4ca5-92d3-14469ccc7f19)

 ## b.o.m < 20$